-COVID-19 Advisory: Alaska's lieutenant governor has been authorized by the state legislature to determine the manner in which the remaining 2020 elections will be conducted.
-He has announced that the elections will be held in the customary manner, in which voters have three methods of voting: in person on election day, by absentee ballot, and early voting in the 15 days before election day.
+COVID-19 Advisory: COVID-19 Advisory: Alaska's lieutenant governor has been authorized by the state legislature to determine the manner in which the remaining 2020 elections will be conducted.
+He has announced that the elections will be held in a customary manner, in which voters have three methods of voting: in person on election day, by absentee ballot, and early voting in the 15 days before election day.
 Latex gloves and face masks will be provided for in-person voters and election workers.
 Safe social distancing will also be required.
+Registered Alaskan voters 65 and over will automatically receive absentee ballot applications.

 Who is eligible to request an absentee ballot and vote by mail?